PaddlePaddle/docs/docs/guides/build_model_en.md

 ## 4. Paddle provides pre-trained Model

-In addition to building the models in the above way, you can also directly use the models provided of Paddle at `paddle.vision.models`, as listed below.
+In addition to building the models using the above method, you can also directly use the models provided by Paddle in `paddle.vision.models`, as listed below.

 ```python